 By the time your Cocker spaniel puppies are two weeks old they should be alert and trying to stand up and, by the time they are three weeks old they should be trying to climb out of the box.
-By the time they are four weeks they should be playing, running and doing what puppies do, such as wrestling with each other.

 Once the puppies are two weeks old, their mother should be spending some time away from them.